What a pair: Your working teen and a Roth IRA

 They'll be able to take advantage of their low tax bracket—and gain flexibility

 Because you invest after-tax dollars in a Roth IRA and can make tax-free withdrawals when certain conditions are met, a teen's lower income—and lower tax bracket—can be an advantage.
-(To open an account at Vanguard, they'll still need to earn at least $1,000, thanks to IRS requirements and our account opening minimum.)
+(To open an account at Vanguard, they'll still need at least $1,000.)

 "Both traditional and Roth IRAs have their benefits, but Roths are especially advantageous for young investors because they are usually in a low tax bracket and can benefit from years of tax-free compounding.
 Additionally, Roths provide flexibility that's especially useful for young investors," said Ms. Bruno.
 "You can always withdraw your contributions without having to pay taxes or penalties, so if something comes up and you need to tap into your account, you can—although it's much better to leave it earmarked for retirement."